chuckjoness/chuckjoness/README.md

 - 👋 Hi, I’m @chuckjoness
 - 👀 I’m interested in learning more
-- 🌱 Int'l Op, Mgr. - webmaster, SEO / marketing
+- 🌱 Int'l Op, Mgr. - Webmaster, SEO / Marketing
 - 💞️ I’m looking to collaborate on SEO
 - 📫 How to reach me ...hERE